mattarad/ai-case-study/README.md

   Monthly Active Game Developers and Subscribers

 - How is your company performing relative to competitors in the same field?
   There is a lot of debate on what Game Engine to develope using.
 Mostly coming down to preference.
 Unity's biggest competitor is Unreal Engine.
-Despite Unreal being more renown for their 3D rendering, Unity's simplicity and ease of use allows for a larger audience to enter into game developement.
+Unreal is more well known for their 3D rendering and graphics - sometimes seen as overkill.
+Unity is known for its realitve simplicity to understand, and ease to develop games.

 ## Recommendations